tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 [<img class="alignnone size-full wp-image-2717" src="/wp-content/uploads/2014/06/ag30.png" alt="ag30" width="624" height="269" srcset="/wp-content/uploads/2014/06/ag30.png 624w, /wp-content/uploads/2014/06/ag30-300x129.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][30]

 Given the even number of node votes in this wizard driven setup, we will need to configure the voting weight of the nodes at a later point.
-With the even number the warning is shown as “Validating WSFC quorum vote configuration”.
+With the even number the warning is shown as "Validating WSFC quorum vote configuration".

 ## Configure the Listener